albertigno/snn-delays-pytorch/README.md

-# snn-axonal-delays-pytorch
+# snn-delays-pytorch
-Training SNNs with axonal synaptic delays in Pytorch
+Training SNNs with synaptic delays in Pytorch

 environment where this was tested: